The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 The Boulder Museum of Contemporary Art was founded in 1972 by a group of local artists.
 Besides showing “significant art of our time,” BMoCA has a particular skill for connecting audiences with art and artists beyond simply viewing the work with ongoing interactive experiences and public programming.

 1750 13th St., Boulder, bmoca.org

 The museum (officially called the Taylor Museum) is just one part of this fantastic nonprofit arts center, which opened as the FAC in 1936 and underwent a renovation and expansion in 2007; the venue is also home to a professional theater and an art school.
 The first-floor galleries feature a rotating display from the museum’s permanent collection, which contains more than 20,000 pieces.
 Upstairs, art seekers will find traveling exhibitions that vary widely in theme, medium, and style.

-30 W. Dale St., Colorado Springs, csfineartscenter.org/museum
+30 W. Dale St., Colorado Springs, fac.coloradocollege.edu/museum

 No, this isn’t near the ski hill.
 This 79-year-old museum is located in downtown Loveland, about one hour north of Denver.
-With a combination of art and history collections, Loveland is the only accredited museum in northern Colorado.
+With a combination of art and history collections, Loveland is one of the few accredited museum in northern Colorado.
 The site regularly showcases work by local and regional artists and is home to the annual Governor’s Art Show.
 And we can’t forget to mention that general admission is free, and it’s only $5 for big-ticket exhibitions.

 503 N. Lincoln Ave., Loveland, lovelandmuseumgallery.org